-The Company's effective tax rate from continuing operations was 11.9% and 20.9% for the three and nine months ended September 30, 2021, and 21.4% and 12.2% for the three and nine months ended September 30, 2021, income tax expense reflected a discrete tax benefit of approximately \$5.5 million as a result of releasing a valuation allowance previously recorded.
+The Company's effective tax rate from continuing operations was 11.9% and 20.9% for the three and nine months ended September 30, 2021, and 21.4% and 12.2% for the three and nine months ended September 30, 2020.
+For both the three and nine months ended September 30, 2021, income tax expense reflected a discrete tax benefit of approximately \$5.5 million as a result of releasing a valuation allowance previously recorded.
 The release of the valuation allowance was on the basis of management's reassessment of the amount of its deferred tax assets that were more likely than not to be realized.
 For the three and nine months ended September 30, 2020, income tax expense did not reflect taxes attributable to the non-controlling interest in partnership amounts of \$7.5 million and \$15.7 million, respectively.